Necatoriasis

 Necatoriasis is the condition of infection by Necator hookworms, such as Necator americanus.
 This hookworm infection is a type of helminthiasis (infection) which is a type of neglected tropical disease.

 Signs and symptoms

 When adult worms attach to the villi of the small intestine, they suck on the host's blood, which may cause abdominal pain, diarrhea, cramps, and weight loss that can lead to anorexia.
 Heavy infections can lead to the development of iron deficiency and hypochromic microcytic anemia.
-This form of anemia in children can give rise to physical and mental retardation.
+This form of anemia in children can give rise to physical and intellectual disability.
 Infection caused by cutaneous larvae migrans, a skin disease in humans, is characterized by skin ruptures and severe itching.